Microsoft Teams and Teams Meetings - Main Page

 1. Within a Canvas Course

-5. To Call a Phone Number (requires Conference Call ability to be applied to your account)
+5. Dial-In via Phone (requires Conference Call ability to be applied to your account)

 Breakout Rooms